Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 1. Headbands and sweat bands must be white or similar in color to the jersey.
 Only one item is permitted on the head and the wrist.
 Sweatbands must be worn below the elbow and may be a maximum of 4 inches wide.
 Rubber or elastic bands may be used to control hair.
-Any other head decorations are prohibited
+All other head decorations are prohibited.

 3. Jewelry is prohibited.
-A medical alert medal may be worn, but must be taped.
-A coach is to let the officials know before the game if any player is wearing a medical alert medal.
+A medical alert medal and/or an insulin pump may be worn, but must be taped to the athlete.
+If a player is wearing either of these the coach is to let the officials know before the game begins.

 H. Player Injury